nicolasvicencio/obsidian-notes/metodology/Privilege Escalation - Windows.md

 In order to succesfully bypass UAC, we will need to have access to a user account that is a part of the local administrators group on the windows target system.

+We can utilize the Windows Escalate UAC Protection Bypass ( In Memory Injection) module to bypass UAC by utilizing the trusted publisher certificate through process injection.
+It will spawn a second shell that has the UAC flag turned off.

 https://github.com/hfiref0x/UACME

 ### Windows Access Tokens